jes-bro/captain_forever/docs/index.md

 ### Demo Video

-Here is the link to the video demo of the game: https://youtu.be/wVo04BFmMro
+Here is the [link](https://youtu.be/wVo04BFmMro) to our game demo on YouTube.

 ## Necessary Packages, Installation & Startup

-Here is the README.MD file that specify the installation instruction: https://github.com/olincollege/captain_forever/blob/main/README.md
+Here is the [README]( https://github.com/olincollege/captain_forever/blob/main/README.md) file that specifies our installation instructions.

 ## About the Authors